kris71990/nps-find/backend/README.md

 The account router handles account creation and login.
 All account and profile data are secured through the use of encrypted access tokens (see [JWT](https://jwt.io/)).

+1. POST /signup
+  - Creates a user account
+  - Request requires a username, password, and email

+A valid signup request will hash the password and store this hash for login purposes.
+It will then generate a token seed and sign this seed with a secret key to generate an authentication token, which is then sent back to the user in the form of a cookie.

+1. GET /login
+  - Logs in a user account
+  - Request requires username and password

+A valid login request will hash the password and compare this hash with the stored password hash, logging in the user with a fresh authentication token if the password is correct.

 *Profile Router*

 The profile router handles all profile related functions.
 The data that users supply in their profiles is used to reccommend parks, both to the root user and potentially to other non-logged-in users.
-Profile data of course, is completely secure to each individual user.
+Profile data, of course, is completely secure to each individual user.

+1. POST /profile
+  - Creates a profile
+  - Fields
+    - Name (required)
+    - Age (required)
+    - Home State (required, in the form of an abbreviation, e.g. 'WA')
+    - Interests
+    - Residential Locale Type
+    - Favored Climate
+    - Favored Landscape

+A valid request will create a profile for the user.

+2. GET /profile/me
+  - Returns a user's profile, if it exists
+  - Also returns all reports the user has submitted

+3. PUT /profile/:id
+  - Allows the user to update any of the fields on their profile and returns the updated profile

+4. DELETE /profile/:id
+  - Allows the user to delete their profile

 *Report Router*

 The report router is where logged-in users can contribute to the functionality of the rest of the app.
 User reports are an important way not only to inform other users of personal experiences, but also to enhance the performance of the app itself and the decisions that it makes.

+1. POST /report
+  - Submits a report for a specific user for a specific park
+  - Fields
+    - Park Name (required)
+    - Rating (required - how was your experience?
+(1-5 system, 5 is best))
+    - Length of Stay (required - how long did you stay in the park (in hours)?)
+    - Activities (required - what did you do while in the park?)
+    - Wildlife (not required - what wildlife did you see during your stay?)

+A submitted report will hold a reference to the user's profile and to the park for which it was submitted.
+Only users with an account can submit a report.

+2. GET /report/profile/:profileId
+  - Retrieves all reports submitted by the specified profile

+3. GET /report/park/:parkId
+  - Retrieves all reports submitted for the specified park

+4. DELETE /report/:id
+  - Allows a user to delete a specific report

 *State Router*

 The state router handles two routes that respond with data necessary to render a series of charts to the user, giving a visual representation of state and park statistics.
+All routes public.

 1. GET /states
   - Returns an array of objects, each object representing a state